 If Kryptoin's ETF is approved by the SEC, its shares would be listed on NYSE Arca, which focuses on trading stocks and options, as opposed to the New York Stock Exchange with mostly large-cap stocks.

-In a 112-page order, the SEC rejected Bitwise’s ETF proposal on Oct.
+, the SEC rejected Bitwise’s ETF proposal on Oct.
 6, noting that crypto markets are still prone to manipulation, while VanEck withdrew its bitcoin ETF application in September, even before the commission was able to render a final decision on its application.

 The commission now only has one bitcoin ETF proposal currently sitting before it.
 That fund was filed by Wilshire Phoenix and NYSE Arca, and should receive a decision by year-end.